MousaAlhaddad/On-Call-Shifts/README.md

 # Scheduling On Call Shifts
 This is about a program that aims for making a fair on-call schedule that suits everyone in the medical team.

-> [OnCalls.py](OnCalls.py) uses the data stored on [OnCalls.xlsx](OnCalls.xlsx) which contains the names of the rotating residents' names and the dates on which they do not prefer having on-calls.
+> [OnCalls.py](OnCalls.py) uses the data stored on [OnCalls.xlsx](OnCalls.xlsx) which contains the names of the rotating residents and the dates on which they do not prefer having on-calls.
 It then generates a random schedule that suits everyone.

 > Note: that you need to specify the variables nP (number of participants) and nD (number of days) before running the script.